Mary Carson Breckinridge: Marriage and children

 Breckinridge entered a world where the primary roles of women were wife and mother, yet her legacy as the founder of the Frontier Nursing Service rises to the level of prominence among males in the Breckinridge family, as noted in several obituaries that discussed her many contributions to the public health of rural Kentuckians.
 Breckinridge's mother disapproved of her cousin Sophonisba Breckinridge's going to Wellesley College and starting a career because it meant that she would not likely return home to live.
 She helped to ensure that her daughter followed a more traditional path.

 In 1904 at the age of 23, Breckinridge married Henry Ruffner Morrison, a lawyer from Hot Springs, Arkansas.
 He died in 1906 due to complications from appendicitis.
 There were no children from her first marriage.

 In 1912 she married Richard Ryan Thompson, a Kentucky native who was serving as the president of Crescent College and Conservatory in Eureka Springs, Arkansas.
 Prior to having children, Breckinridge taught French and hygiene classes at the Conservatory, teaching experiences that would position her to serve in France after the war.

 The couple had two children.
 Their daughter Polly was born prematurely in 1916 and lived only a few hours.
-Their son, Clifford Breckinridge ("Breckie") Thompson, born in 1914, died just two years after the death of their daughter.
+Their son, Clifton Breckinridge ("Breckie") Thompson, born in 1914, died just two years after the death of their daughter.
 Having experienced the death of one husband and two children, Breckinridge committed herself to creating conditions conducive to the health and well-being of children and families.

 Breckinridge left her unhappy marriage to her second husband in 1918 and resumed the use of her maiden name once the divorce became final in 1920.